Smart Solutions Battling Malaria in Liberia with AI

 Methodology and Sources Of Data

-To tackle this issue, the team decided to focus on integrating data from various international sources:
+To overcome this, the team integrated data from several reliable international sources:

 - The DHS Program: Provided malaria indicators from The Demographic and Health Surveys (DHS) Program.